shyaka-ndamukunda/Wireframing/README.md

 - Free tier available for individual use

 Figma streamlines the design-to-development workflow, making it an excellent tool for both beginners and professionals.

+## Benefits of Wireframing in Software Development

+Wireframing offers several key benefits that help streamline the software development process:

+- **Guides the Design Process:** Wireframes act as blueprints, allowing designers and developers to visualize the layout, navigation, and functionality before investing time in detailed design or coding.
+This helps clarify ideas early and avoid costly changes later.

+- **Facilitates Communication:** Wireframes serve as a common language among team members, clients, and stakeholders.
+They make it easier to discuss and agree on structure and user flows without confusion caused by visual design elements.

+- **Identifies Usability Issues Early:** By focusing on the user interface structure, wireframes help detect navigation problems or interaction challenges before development starts.

+- **Saves Time and Resources:** Making changes to wireframes is quicker and less expensive than modifying high-fidelity designs or developed software.

+For example, when developing a booking management system, wireframes allow the team to agree on user flows such as searching for availability, making bookings, and processing payments before actual development begins.